Deshaun Watson must reveal sexual contact with other massage therapists: judge - NewsBreak

 Deshaun Watson must reveal sexual contact with other massage therapists: judge

 While two grand juries declined to indict the 26-year-old, he still faces 22 civil lawsuits from women accusing him of sexual misconduct.
-Depositions started in Harris County District Court in Texas last month.See the Most Read Stories from WDTN.com here ➡
+Depositions started in Harris County District Court in Texas last month.Browns’ quarterback finds new NFL home

 During Tuesday’s hearing, the judge ruled on several motions, including one that states Watson must now reveal whether he had sex with the 18 massage therapists that have publicly supported him.
 They maintain he was professional when they worked with him.